Kaeldra1304/mcs598-SEERCancerStudy/README.md

 python attribute_importance_graphs.py
 ```
 9) **Perform Socioeconomic Feature Analysis**: Analyze the impact of socioeconomic features on cancer survivability.
 - To analyze the impact on breast cancer, run command below in commandline.
 Two graphs will be displayed, one for each socioeconomic feature.
+Correlation scores will be printed to the console.
 ```
 python feature_analysis.py --spec data_breast/matrix_reformat.sas --data data_breast/INCIDENCES.txt"
 ```
 - To analyze the impact on lung and bronchus cancer, run command below in commandline.
 Two graphs will be displayed, one for each socioeconomic feature.
+Correlation scores will be printed to the console.
 ```
 python feature_analysis.py --spec data_lung/matrix_reformat.sas --data data_lung/INCIDENCES.txt"
 ```